Application processing times

 Confirmation that your application has been received

-If the Immigration Service is unable to process on your application within 30 days, you will receive a letter confirming that the application has been received.
-The letter will also contain general information about what to do in the event your application is rejected, your right to reside in Denmark while your application is being processed and the maximum processing time for a fully completed application.
+When you submit an application to the Immigration Service, you will normally receive a letter confirming that the application has been received.
+The letter will also contain general information about the rules for any rejection of your application, your right to reside in Denmark while your application is being processed and the maximum processing time for a fully completed application.

 If your application can be processed within 30 days, we will not send you a separate letter confirming that it has been received.

 Seasonal fluctuations in the volume of applications received may make it impossible for the Immigration Service to meet our service goals.
-In the exceptional cases in which application processing times exceed the service goal by more than 30 days you will receive a letter informing you when you can expect a decision on your application.
+If the processing time exceed the service goal by more than 30 days you will receive a letter informing you when you can expect a decision on your application.

 Children’s residence cards and replacement residence cards

-I you have applied for a residence card for your child or a replacement residence cars, you may unfortunately have to expect a 4 month processing time before you receive the card.
-This processing time is caused by an extraordinary large amount of applications.
+I you have applied for a residence card for your child or a replacement residence cars, you may expect a 4 month processing time before you receive the card.

-If you have been granted a residence permit, it may take up to 4 to 6 weeks before receiving your residence card by mail counting from the day you received your residence permit letter.
+If you have been granted a residence permit, it may take up to 2 to 3 weeks before receiving your residence card by mail counting from the day you received your residence permit.

 If travel arrangements prevent you from waiting for your residence card, you can file an application for a re-entry permit.
 The re-entry permit is valid for up to 90 days.
 The re-entry permit must be issued so that it expires no later than 3 months before your passport expires.

-If you reside in The Greater Copenhagen Area you can contact the Danish Immigration Service’s Citizen Service, Ryesgade 53.
+If you reside in The Greater Copenhagen Area you can contact the Danish Immigration Service’s Citizen Service.